jameswspears/jameswspears.github.io/README.md

 # jameswspears.github.io

-A static page starter template.
+A starter template for a static webpage.